FAQ about crowns

 Restore chewing ability: Crowns can restore the function of a damaged tooth, allowing you to chew properly and comfortably.
 They can help improve your bite if a tooth is misaligned or causing problems with your jaw.
 Versatility: Crowns can be used as anchors for dental bridges, replacing missing teeth and restoring your smile.
 Crowns are often used to cover dental implants, providing a natural-looking and functional replacement for missing teeth.

-How long will a dental crown last – are permanent?
+How long will a dental crown last – are they permanent?

 The life span of the crowns is 10-15 years, depending on how well ones takes care of them.
 Crowns are made from strong materials like porcelain or metal, designed to withstand the forces of biting and chewing.